11 Highest-Quality Tennis Strings

 The downsides to Babolat VS Touch are spin and control, which go hand in hand.
 It won’t rival the level of spin you’ll get with a quality set of polyester strings, and some players will find it too powerful.

-However, one of the strings’ unique attributes is that its performance doesn’t degrade at higher tensions, which is a great way to rein in its built-in power for more control.
+However, one of the strings’ unique attributes is that its performance doesn’t degrade at higher tensions like many others, which is a great way to rein in its raw power for more control.

 Finally, it’s worth noting that this string’s natural fibers will fray.
-Although common with natural gut and multifilaments, it may be a turnoff for some.
+Although typical for natural gut and multifilaments, it may be a turnoff for some.

 Ratings